Another article on this site covers maintenance issues that apply to 4-, 7-, 8- and 11-speed Shimano Nexus and Alfine hubs:

 Some bikes may not be stiff enough to handle Gates.
 I have yet to see the "Snubber" (roller which installs under the belt at the hub and prevents the belt from ratcheting) in the field.
 Every time I visit a bike shop I check the belt tension on bikes on the sales floor.
 Not once has one been even close to tight enough!!!!
-Reason, the sales person said, it that the belt has too much drag if tensioned properly.
+Reason, the sales person said, is that the belt has too much drag if tensioned properly.

-The hub is adjusted the same as any cup and cone hub.
+The hub is adjusted the same as any cup-and-cone hub.
 However, to do an accurate job, the right side of the axle needs to be clamped in a vise.
-Then just take out the play and lock down the lock-nut.
+Then just take out the play and lock down the locknut.
 Double check your adjustment at the rim for play.
 You want to just eliminate the play.
 While a little play is OK, too much will damage the races or cause other internal problems.
 A tiny amount of play is OK.
 However that recommendation is for old hubs.
-Modern high quality hubs like Shimano should be adjusted with no play.
+Modern high-quality hubs like Shimano should be adjusted with no play.